lcp Skip to Main Content

 Prescription opioids like codeine are highly addictive and have a similar origin to that of heroin.

-Users who consume codeine frequently can build up a tolerance and begin to drink larger amounts of lean.
-This can lead to physical dependence on the drug and a higher risk of overdose.
-When the body becomes dependent on codeine a number of uncomfortable physical and psychological withdrawal symptoms can occur if use stops.
+When the body becomes dependent on codeine a number of uncomfortable physical and psychological withdrawal symptoms can occur if the drinking stops.

 Feelings of euphoria, physical dependence, withdrawal symptoms, and social pressure work together to make it difficult or even dangerous for an individual to quit using lean.
-It’s important to seek professional help if you or a loved one are struggling with addiction to lean drink.

-Is Lean A Hard Drug?
+Is Lean a Hard Drug?

 Opioids are considered hard drugs because of their dangerous effects and potential for addiction.